benfrankel/pyri_state/README.md

-`pyri_state` is an experimental 3rd-party alternative to `bevy_state`.
+`pyri_state` is a flexible 3rd-party alternative to `bevy_state`.
 In `pyri_state`, states are simple double-buffered resources with a fixed flush point and some tooling around change detection and system ordering.

 # Features